tiffwong/walmart/README.md

 ## Remaining tasks
 Will attempt if I finish my actual homework assignments before the due date.
+- [ ] Look into possible issue with newlines in .txt files
 - [ ] Attempt to group seats from the same reservation request together
 - [ ] Increase seat count by one to match provided output format
 - [ ] Handle error when there are more reservation requests than total seats